SuperThunder/SuperThunder.github.io/about.md

 ### More Information

 I do lots of projects.
-Some even get finished!
+Feel free to send me a message about any of them.

 ### Contact me